Global Encounters Photo & Video Contests

 Digital photos of up to 10 inches in longest dimension, at 300 dpi or at least 1080x809 pixels can be submitted.
-Winning photos will be printed (roughly 8 x 10 inches) and displayed for the exhibit in the Nolen Art Lounge.
+Winning photos will be printed (roughly 8 x 10 inches) and displayed in the exhibit.

 Save photos with a file name in this format: Country_Lastname_Firstname_class year.jpg (Kenya_Jones_Ann_25.jpg) and email the high-resolution digital photo files to email@example.com.